Rdatatable/data.table/README.md

       * accepts trailing backslash in quoted fields.
 Thanks to user2970844 for highlighting [here](http://stackoverflow.com/questions/24375832/fread-and-column-with-a-trailing-backslash).
       * Blank and `"NA"` values in logical columns (`T`,`True`,`TRUE`) no longer cause them to be read as character, [#567](https://github.com/Rdatatable/data.table/issues/567).
 Thanks to Adam November for reporting.
       * URLs now work on Windows.
 R's `download.file()` converts `\r\n` to `\r\r\n` on Windows.
 Now avoided by downloading in binary mode.
 Thanks to Steve Miller and Dean MacGregor for reporting, [#492](https://github.com/Rdatatable/data.table/issues/492).
-      * Fixed seg fault in sparse data files when bumping to character, [#796](https://github.com/Rdatatable/data.table/issues/796).
-Thanks to Adam Kennedy for the detailed reproducible report.
+      * Fixed seg fault in sparse data files when bumping to character, [#796](https://github.com/Rdatatable/data.table/issues/796) and [#722](https://github.com/Rdatatable/data.table/issues/722).
+Thanks to Adam Kennedy and Richard Cotton for the detailed reproducible reports.
       * New argument `fread(...,data.table=FALSE)` returns a `data.frame` instead of a `data.table`.
 This can be set globally: `options(datatable.fread.datatable=FALSE)`.

   6. `.()` can now be used in `j` and is identical to `list()`, for consistency with `i`.